Particular/docs.particular.net/servicecontrol/creating-config-file.md

 The following documents should be reviewed prior to modifying configuration settings:

 - [Setting a Custom Hostname](setting-custom-hostname.md) for guidance and details.
-- [Securing ServiceControl](securing-servicecontrol.md) for a discussion on security implications of custom domain access and access limitation options.
+- [Securing ServiceControl](securing-servicecontrol.md) for an overview of the security implications of changing the configuration.

 #### ServiceControl/Hostname